gem5/website/_pages/documentation/learning_gem5/part1/part1_4_gem5_stats.md

     system=system

-Here we see that at the beginning of the description of each SimObject is first it's name as created in the configuration file surrounded by square brackets (e.g., `[system.membus]`).
+Here we see that at the beginning of the description of each SimObject is first its name as created in the configuration file surrounded by square brackets (e.g., `[system.membus]`).

-Next, every parameter of the SimObject is shown with it's value, including parameters not explicitly set in the configuration file.
+Next, every parameter of the SimObject is shown with its value, including parameters not explicitly set in the configuration file.
 For instance, the configuration file sets the clock domain to be 1 GHz (1000 ticks in this case).
 However, it did not set the cache line size (which